equinor/subscript/docs/scripts/rmsecl_volumetrics.rst

 .. code-block:: yaml

   0:
-    FIPNUM: '2'
+    FIPNUM:
+    - 2
+    REGION:
-    REGION: East
+    - East
-    ZONE: Lower,Upper
+    ZONE:
+    - Lower
+    - Upper
   1:
-    FIPNUM: '1'
+    FIPNUM:
+    - 1
+    REGION:
-    REGION: West
+    - West
-    ZONE: Lower,Upper
+    ZONE:
+    - Lower
+    - Upper

-and the compared volumes are in ``volcomp.csv``, from which an excerpt looks like:
+Do not rely on the exact enumeration of sets, whichever FIPNUM-region-zone combination comes first is arbitrary.
+The compared volumes are in ``volcomp.csv``, from which an excerpt looks like:

 .. list-table::
    :header-rows: 1

    * - SET
+     - RMS_STOIIP_OIL
      - ECL_STOIIP_OIL
-     - RMS_STOIIP_OIL
      - DIFF_STOIIP_OIL
    * - 0
+     - 200.8
      - 200.0
-     - 200.8
      - -0.8
    * - 1
+     - 100.8
      - 100.0
-     - 100.8
      - -0.8

-which means that in both set 0 and 1, 0.8 MSm3 of STOIIP was lost from the geomodel to the dynamical model.
+which means that in both set 0 and 1, 0.8 m\ :sup:`3` of STOIIP was lost from the geomodel to the dynamical model.